Juan-Jones/earnonlinemoney/content/blog/make-money-on-udemy.md

 draft: false
 ---

-Ready to **make money on Udemy**?
+Ready to *make money on Udemy*?
 In the digital age, education has transcended the boundaries of traditional classrooms.
 With the rise of online learning platforms, individuals worldwide now have access to a wealth of knowledge at their fingertips.
 Among these platforms, Udemy stands out as a beacon of accessible and diverse learning opportunities.
 But what exactly is Udemy, and how does it shape the landscape of modern education?

 ## Why Udemy?

 When it comes to [online course creation]({{< relref "how-to-create-online-courses" >}}), Udemy is at the top.
 It is one of the largest online learning platforms, with over 40 million students and 155,000 courses available.
-This vast marketplace provides an incredible opportunity for instructors to reach a global audience and [generate revenue online].
+This vast marketplace provides an incredible opportunity for instructors to reach a global audience and generate revenue online.
 But how can you stand out in such a crowded space?

 ## What is Udemy